 If having advanced features that work across multiple office locations, mobile devices, and in the cloud are important to your business, then VoIP is the only way to get them.

-Digital communications is rapidly becoming the new standard in both business and consumer technology, and most phone companies have committed to building out a digital infrastructure going forward.
+Digital communication is rapidly becoming the new standard in both business and consumer technology, and most phone companies have committed to building out a digital infrastructure going forward.

 The one slight edge that landlines have over VoIP phones is their reliability.
 However, as high-speed internet service providers continue to improve their offerings, the small gap between VoIP and landline reliability will close.